Plan for your safety

 Email and text messaging are not safe

-Email and Instant/Text Messaging (IM) are not safe or confidential ways to talk to someone about the danger or abuse in your life.
+Email and text messaging are not safe or confidential ways to talk to someone about the danger or abuse in your life.
 If possible, please call a crisis line instead.
-If you use email or IM, please use a safer computer and an account your abuser does not know about.
+If you use email or text message, please use a safer device and an account your abuser does not know about.
 It might be safer to use a computer in a public library, at a community centre or at a trusted friend’s house.

 Cover your email tracks

-- Be sure to delete any outgoing and incoming emails.
+- Be sure to delete any outgoing and incoming emails or texts.
 Be sure to empty the deleted items/trash folder also (this action more completely deletes the emails).

-- Change your email password often (at least once a month).
+- Change your passwords often (at least once a month).

 - Print all threatening and harassing emails to use as evidence of criminal activity.